hollycr/fundamentals-sql/readme.md

 Columns are used to add meaning to each piece of data in a row.

 It has a name that explains what the data means, and a data type.
+You can find [more on data types here](https://www.w3schools.com/sql/sql_datatypes.asp), and we'll use some later.
 This data type lets our database store and search for data efficiently.

 ![](img/sql18.png)

-Columns can be given other attributes as well:
+Columns can be given other attributes - sometimes known as constraints - as well:
-NOT NULL means we must supply a value
+* NOT NULL means we must supply a value
-DEFAULT is the value we should store in that column if nothing is provided
+* DEFAULT is the value we should store in that column if nothing is provided

-Why is everything in UPPER CASE?
+> :thought_balloon: Why is everything in UPPER CASE?
 No reason – it is convention from ancient days.
 Any case can be used.

 ---